AnneKammenhed/full-stack-good-food/README.md

 ## Gitpod Reminders

 To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.
-To migrate changes to the database: `python3 manage.py migrate` To run the project `python3 manage.py runserver`
+To migrate changes to the database: `python3 manage.py migrate` (`python3 manage.py makemigrations --dry-run`)
+To run the project `python3 manage.py runserver`

 <h1>Welcome to Good Food!</h1>